-• A random experiment describes a situation with an unpredictable, or random, outcome.

-Definition: A sample space, Ω , is a set of outcomes of a random experiment.
-Every possible outcome is included in one, and only one, element of Ω .

-- Ω is a collection of all the things that could happen. - Ω is a set.
-This means we can use the language of set theory, e.g. \cap and \cup .
+- A random experiment describes a situation with an unpredictable, or random, outcome. - Definition: A sample space, $\Omega$ , is a set of outcomes of a random experiment.
+Every possible outcome is included in one, and only one, element of $\Omega$ . - $\Omega$ is a collection of all the things that could happen. - $\Omega$ is a set.
+This means we can use the language of set theory, e.g. $\cap$ and $\cup$ .

 Definition: An event, A, is also a collection of outcomes.
-It is a subset of Ω .
+It is a subset of $\Omega$ .

-- An event A is 'something that could happen'. - An event A is a set of specific outcomes we are interested in. - The formal definition of an event A is a subset of the sample space: $A \subseteq \Omega$. - Just like Ω , A is also a set.
-This means we can use the language of set theory, e.g. for two events A and B we talk about $A \cap B$, $A \cup B$, \overline{A} , and so on. - It makes no sense to talk about events unless we have first defined the random experiment and the sample space.
+- An event A is - An event A is a set of specific outcomes we are interested in. - The formal definition of an event A is a subset of the sample space: $A \subseteq \Omega$ . - Just like Ω, A is also a set.
+This means we can use the language of set theory, e.g. for two events A and B we talk about A ∩ B, A ∪ B, A, and so on. - It makes no sense to talk about events unless we have first defined the random experiment and the sample space.
 This is not always as easy as it sounds!